nadethoughts/Aetheria/Campaigns/The Cracked Granite/Session Transcripts/TCG - Session 01 - Transcription.md

 Oh.
 That's like Look at you guys.
 The highest rolls ever.
 Maybe the highest roll ever.
 Maybe you should just stop playing stop playing sorcerers because that's what's screwing you up.

 Oh, boy.
 Alright.
 I have a beef against sorcerers.
 That's that's it.
-So, Hergan, you are looking around trying to see if you can locate some tracks and things.
+So, Hurgan, you are looking around trying to see if you can locate some tracks and things.

 You don't, so you don't you aren't able to really track anything, but you do definitely notice that there are some tracks that are, hanging around inside the actual dwarven village itself.
 The reason why you notice these tracks over any other tracks is the sheer size of them.
 These tracks are easily the size of a full dwarf, lying down on the ground.
 So you you, like, you you're not able to figure out where they're going, where they're coming from, but you'll but you're kinda like looking around and that kind of thing, and it's just like huge footprint kind of thing.
 Just a dwarves, though.